zama-ai/concrete/docs/core-features/minmax.md

 # Min/Max Operations

+This document explains how to compute minimum and maximum between values in Concrete, covering different strategies to make computations faster, depending on the strategy.

 Finding the minimum or maximum of two numbers is not a native operation in Concrete, so it needs to be implemented using existing native operations (i.e., additions, clear multiplications, negations, table lookups).
 Concrete offers two different implementations for this.

 ## Chunked